nweaver/nweaver.github.io/index.md

 - Trial physical integration into a small quadcopter using an off-the-shelf racing drone frame.

-### ToDo List
+### Hardware ToDo List

 - Port Ardupilot to the current board and fly under remote control.
 - Port ExpressLRS to the ESP32 datalink chip.
 - Implement RemoteID on the ESP32 datalink chip.
-- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, and other related changes.
+- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, support for the CM5 compute module, and other related changes.

 ## Project Sparrowhawk